Once the warmer weather starts, the poultry mite can become a real problem for your flock.

 It works in much the same way with chickens.
 It can have side effects, both on the chickens and on humans (which is why protective gloves and a mask should be worn - something like this one).

-It's also toxic to waterfowl (so don't use it on ducks), some collie-type dogs, and kittens.
+It's also toxic to waterfowl (so do not use it on ducks), some collie-type dogs, and kittens.

 Be careful.